mgreiler/all-about-code-review/README.md

 # All About Code Review

-This is a collection of articles, tools, trainings, checklists and other awesome resources about code reviews.
+This is a curated collection of articles, tools, checklists and other awesome resources about code reviews.

-Contributions are very welcome.
+Contributions, especially highlighting how different companies do code reviews, are very welcome.
+If you want to suggest a new ressource, please open a pull request.

 ## Contents
 - [Company Insights](#company-insights)
 - [Code Review Articles](#code-review-articles)
 - [Code Review Tools](#code-review-tools)